 Check out the Student Guide to Surviving Stress and Anxiety in College and Beyond from LearnPsychology.org.

-The University of Buffalo Counseling Services web site has an entire section devoted entirely to Test Anxiety!
+The Minnesota State University Mankato Counseling Center web site has an entire section devoted entirely to Test Anxiety!
 It also has suggestions for how to arrange your study area most effectively (75 watt bulb is best and on the side of the dominant hand), how to confront your test anxiety head on, how to cope with the feeling of being overwhelmed and some ideas for self-affirming statements (which is healthy “self-talk”) to help calm you.

 Another website you can visit for ideas to manage test anxiety is Intervention Central.
 It includes effective study habits, tips to memorize content and reduce anxiety along with effective test-taking strategies.